 Sujen Man Maharjan studied Psychology (MA) in Central Department of Psychology at Tribhuvan University, Kathmandu, Nepal.
 His academic interests mainly lie in psychosocial support programs, research and the science of psychological well-being.
 His research interests include optimal functioning, love & relationships, migration and political violence.

-Started his career in 2006 with Dr. Kohrt at Transcultural Psychosocial Organization (TPO) Nepal and has worked with researchers and psychologists from various countries to conduct research and organize trainings/workshops who came into contact mostly via email/blog.
+He began his career in 2006 with Dr. Brandon Kohrt at Transcultural Psychosocial Organization (TPO) Nepal and has worked with researchers and psychologists from various countries to conduct research and organize trainings/workshops who came into contact mostly via email/blog.

-Currently, he is working in ICRC as Psychosocial Field Officer in comprehensive psychosocial support program for the families of Missing in Nepal called Hateymalo (Booklets: Hateymalo_ENG Hateymalo_NEP).
+He worked in ICRC as Psychosocial Field Officer in comprehensive psychosocial support program for the families of Missing in Nepal called Hateymalo (Booklets: Hateymalo_ENG Hateymalo_NEP) from June 2012 – September 2016.

 He is a founder of Nepalese Psychology Network (NEPsychNet) which successfully introduced the cyber-culture in Nepalese Psychology.
 It exists as a virtual community in popular Social Networking site & User-Generated Content Community (listserv) through which it shares useful information freely.